Prelude to the Mishima Incident: 1969 (Shōwa 44)

-On October 21, International Anti-War Day (国際反戦デー, Kokusai Hansen dei), Mishima and the Tatenokai members checked the situation of the New Left Zengakuren demonstration (10.21 International Anti-War Day Struggle 1969 (10.21国際反戦デー闘争 (1969年), 10.21 Kokusai Hansen dei tousō (1969 nen))) just as they had done the previous year, hoping for the JSDF to be deployed for Public Security Operation (治安出動, Chian shutsudō), but the New Left was easily suppressed by the Riot Police Unit.
-Mishima realized that there was no longer any room for the JSDF to be deployed for Public Security Operation or for the Tatenokai's shock troops to be involved, and that there was no way to revise the constitution or turn the JSDF into a National Army through Public Security Operation.
+On October 21, International Anti-War Day, Mishima and the Tatenokai members checked the situation of the New Left Zengakuren demonstration, later named the "10.21 International Anti-War Day Struggle 1969" (10.21国際反戦デー闘争 1969年), just as they had done the previous year, hoping for the JSDF to be deployed for Public Order Deployment (治安出動, Chian shutsudō), but the New Left was easily suppressed by the Riot Police Unit.
+Mishima realized that there was no longer any room for the JSDF to be deployed for Public Order Deployment or for the Tatenokai's shock troops to be involved, and that there was no way to revise the constitution or turn the JSDF into a National Army through Public Order Deployment.

-Mishima, who had believed that the government (Defense Agency) should take this opportunity to mobilize the JSDF's Public Security Operation to clarify the difference between the police and the JSDF, felt great disappointment and indignation.
+Mishima, who had believed that the government (Defense Agency) should take this opportunity to mobilize the JSDF's Public Order Deployment to clarify the difference between the police and the JSDF, felt great disappointment and indignation.
 Assuming the JSDF would begin to suppress the demonstrators and the Tatenokai would be able to joint and assist in, armed with Japanese swords too, Mishima had prepared himself for death in battle (斬死, kirijini) and expected that would leave the novel he was writing, The Temple of Dawn, unfinished.
 As he walked through the streets of Shinjuku, he repeatedly muttered to himself, "This is no good.
 This is no good at all," and shouted in despair, "It's no good if things continue like this!"

-According to Atsuyuki Sassa (佐々淳行), a police bureaucrat, who was a family friend of Mishima's, this inspection was arranged by Sassa, who had been instructed by his superiors to "ask the famous Mr. Mishima, to support the Riot Police Unit in the presence of the media", but when Mishima returned, he said, "We don't need to be here anymore.
+According to Atsuyuki Sassa, a police bureaucrat, who was a family friend of Mishima's, this inspection was arranged by Sassa, who had been instructed by his superiors to "ask the famous Mr. Mishima, to support the Riot Police Unit in the presence of the media", but when Mishima returned, he said, "We don't need to be here anymore.
 The Riot Police Unit were all smiling and showing their white teeth, calmly handling the New Left.
 Sasa, you took away our role, and I resent you."
 Sasa tried to persuade him, saying, "The guerrilla struggle is over.
 Why don't you return to the world of literature?", thereafter, no further communication between the two ceased.